 Schultz interpreted these results to mean that the release of dopamine in the reward circuit signals a reward prediction error.
 In other words, dopamine is released not when you get a reward, but rather when you get more reward than you were expecting to get.
 In other words, when your prediction about the amount of reward was wrong.

 A long line of research in psychology had previously shown that errors in reward prediction trigger new learning.
-And that makes a lot of sense.
+This makes a lot of sense.

 After all, if your predictions are correct, there’s no real need for new learning.
-It’s when your predictions are wrong that you really need to learn, because that’s when it’s clear that your model of the world isn’t quite right and needs to be updated.
+It’s when your predictions are wrong that you need to learn because it’s clear your model of the world isn’t quite right and needs to be updated.

-Dr. Schultz also found that over time the dopamine neurons started firing in response to the environmental cues that PRECEDED the reward.
+Dr. Schultz also found that over time the dopamine neurons started firing in response to the environmental cues that preceded the reward.
 In one of his experiments, a light flashed a second or two before the juice arrived.
-And he found that once the monkeys had learned that the juice was associated with the light, then their dopamine neurons would fire in response to the light, rather than the juice.
+He found that once the monkeys had learned that the juice was associated with the light, their dopamine neurons would fire in response to the light rather than the juice.

 Learn more about how our DNA can significantly influence whether we become addicts

 Opioids are a class of drugs that are prescribed as pain relievers, but also include illegal drugs that function in the same manner such as heroin.